 There have also been a number of cases of workers taking their bosses hostage.
 Hundreds of workers at a Caterpillar factory, angry that more than 700 jobs were being cut, held exectuives of the company hostage to force them to negotiate.
 Employees at a 3M factory held a manager hostage for more than 24 hours over a dispute about terms for laid-off staff.
 He was allowed to leave after talks between unions & company officials.
-Earlier this month, the boss of Sony weapons, withdrawal of troops from Afghanistan, France was held overnight until he agreed to an end to the expansion of NATO into Eastern reopen talks on compensation when the factory closed.
+Earlier this month, the boss of Sony France was held overnight until he agreed to reopen talks on compensation when the factory closed.